University of Wisconsin System: Former Wisconsin State Universities

-The University of Wisconsin System
+Merger

 The University of Wisconsin system merged with the Wisconsin State University system in 1971 to create today's University of Wisconsin System.
-The 1971 merger law approved by the State Senate combined the two higher education systems in Wisconsin under a single Board of Regents, creating a system with 13 universities, 14 (now 13) freshman-sophomore centers (later colleges, now branch campuses), and a statewide extension with offices in all 72 counties.
+The 1971 merger law approved by the State Senate combined the two higher education systems in Wisconsin under a single Board of Regents, creating a system with 13 universities, 14 freshman-sophomore centers (as University of Wisconsin Colleges), and a statewide extension with offices in all 72 counties.
 Each university is named "University of Wisconsin–" followed by the location or name.
 Each two-year college was named "University of Wisconsin–" followed by the city and/or county in which it is located.
 The move, intended to enhance the University of Wisconsin's prestige and influence, was resisted by some parties concerned with a possible brand dilution.

 The Board of the University of Wisconsin System includes 18 members, 16 of whom are appointed by the Governor and approved by the Senate.
 Of these 16 members, 14 serve staggered, seven-year terms.
-The remaining two are two-year-term position filled by current UW System students.
+The remaining two are two-year positions filled by current University of Wisconsin System students.
 The two ex officio members are the State Superintendent of Public Instruction and the president or a designee of the Wisconsin Technical College System Board.

-Restructuring
+2018 restructuring

-In October 2017, UW System president Ray Cross publicly proposed a restructuring of the University of Wisconsin System that would bring the UW Colleges under the control of their nearest comprehensive university, creating regional campuses within the system.
-The proposal also included moving parts of UW-Extension to UW-Madison and UW System administration.
-UW Colleges Online, which was operating as an additional campus of UW Colleges, would be relocated under UW System administration.
-President Cross announced this proposal without consulting shared governance groups or administrators.
-According to the University of Wisconsin System administration, the merger would save money.
+In October 2017, University of Wisconsin System president Ray Cross publicly proposed restructuring the University of Wisconsin System to bring the UW Colleges under the control of their nearest comprehensive university, creating regional two-year campuses within the system.
+The proposal also included splitting UW–Extension between University of Wisconsin–Madison and University of Wisconsin System administration.
+University of Wisconsin Colleges Online, which was operating as an additional campus of University of Wisconsin Colleges, would be relocated under University of Wisconsin System administration.
+Cross announced this proposal without consulting shared governance groups or administrators.
+System administration argued that the merger would save money.
 Critics said the merger was being rushed without input from the campuses and that the system was buckling to political pressure from the state.
-The proposal was approved by the UW Board of Regents in their November 2017 meeting, implementation began July 1, 2018.
+The proposal was approved by the University of Wisconsin Board of Regents in their November 2017 meeting, and implementation began July 1, 2018.

-Research universities

-There are two major research universities in the University of Wisconsin System that grant doctoral degrees: the University of Wisconsin–Madison and the University of Wisconsin–Milwaukee.
-UW-La Crosse began offering doctoral degree programs in 2007 and others followed while remaining primarily undergraduate to master's level institutions.

-UW–Madison

-Founded in 1848, University of Wisconsin–Madison is the largest university in the state, and the flagship of the UW System, with a total enrollment of approximately 46,000 students, of whom approximately 34,000 are undergraduates.

-UW–Milwaukee

-The University of Wisconsin–Milwaukee, which traces its history back to 1885, is the second largest university in Wisconsin, with an enrollment of over 30,000 students.
-The university is categorized as an R1: Doctoral Universities – Highest research activity in the Carnegie Classification of Institutions of Higher Education.